jakeatmsft/fsi-azure-ai-search-vector-indexing/README.md

    - Open 01-create-index.ipynb and run all cells.
    - Confirms the index is created in your Azure AI Search service.

-2) Process documents
+2) Process documents (two options)
+   - Option A (indexer + skillset, no local JSON):
+     - Open 02a-process-content-ai-skillset.ipynb and run all cells.
+     - This creates a data source, a skillset using Document Intelligence + Azure OpenAI embeddings, and an indexer that projects per-page chunks into the index.
+Ensure your index was created from schema.json, and your env vars (AOAI, Blob, Search, Cognitive Services key) are set.
+   - Option B (local processing):
      - Upload your source files to the configured Blob container.
      - Open 02-process-content.ipynb and run all cells.
-   - Outputs JSON files to the data/ folder.
+     - Outputs JSON files to the data/ folder for step 3.

 3) Index the processed data
    - Open 03-index-data.ipynb and run all cells.